BDMADE/aq/README.md

 # AQ Project
-A React and strapi.js based project
+A React and strapi.js based project.